saxenalab-neuro/saxenalab-neuro.github.io/_projects/8_project.md

 To that end, we are developing biologically-inspired goal- and data-driven artificial intelligence methods to elucidate the neurodynamical basis of sensorimotor control[1][2].
 Using these tools, we hope to elucidate principles of sensorimotor control by incorporating recorded neural data in succinct and interpretable biologically-inspired models of the relationships between the measured biological data and the corresponding behavior.

-This is a critical step towards
+This is a critical step towards:

 (a) elucidating the computational role of neural activity from different brain regions in controlling complex behavior,

 (b) allowing us to further refine theoretical models of movement generation based on data, and